-Up until a few months ago, an effective editorial calendar was not part of my blogging strategy at all.
+Back when I first started my business, having an editorial calendar was really not a part of my whole content marketing strategy.
 I simply posted whatever I wanted, whenever I wanted, without much forethought or reasoning behind it!

 After I’d been publishing blog posts for a few months, I started to get into somewhat of a rhythm.
-My posts go out every week at 6am on Mondays, and I try to do at least one newsletter a week, on Thursdays.
+My posts would go out every week at 6am on Mondays, and I also tried to do a weekly newsletter on Thursdays.

-Well, I still don’t do outlines (there’s always something to work on!).
-But I finally have a super effective editorial calendar that I can’t wait to share with you!
+Well, to be honest — even years later, I still don’t do outlines (there’s always something to work on!).
+But I do have a super awesome editorial calendar that I can’t wait to share with you!

 How to Create a Super Effective Editorial Calendar

 While I’m calling this an editorial calendar, it’s actually really more of a content calendar, since it includes overarching themes and even what my newsletter topics will be!